 The Mala is a small marsupial with reddish-orange fur.
 Adults stand about 30cm in height and weigh between 0.7 to 2.0 kilograms.
 On average, females tend to be slightly larger than males.

 Mala are solitary and once occupied a variety of vegetation types, mainly in sandy habitats.
 They were once abundant in spinifex grasslands and also inhabited gravelly plains, dunes, and mulga (Acacia aneura) woodlands with tussock grass.
 They are nocturnal and shelter beneath spinifex and shrubs during the day, or they hide in short burrows – especially during summer.
 Their diet consists of a mixture of forbs and grasses, some of which are promoted by fire.
 Mala are able to survive without free-standing water, getting all the moisture they need from their diet.
 Females breed throughout the year, giving birth to a single joey.
 Pouch life lasts around four months and a female can produce up to three offspring per year, depending on environmental conditions.
 Mala in captivity can live up to 13 years but likely have a shorter lifespan in the wild.

 The Mala was once widespread and abundant across semi-arid Australia including much of Western Australia, the Northern Territory and South Australia, extending into western Queensland.
 Following European settlement, the range of Mala was reduced drastically as a result of predation by cats and foxes; the last known population in the Tanami Desert became extinct in the wild in 1991.
 Fortunately, some individuals from this population were saved and were put into a captive breeding program.
-Today, Mala survive only on one island free of introduced predators and in four small semi-wild populations behind conservation fences, including AWC’s Scotia Wildlife Sanctuary.
-The Scotia population is now playing an important role in conservation of the species.
+Today, Mala survive only on one island free of introduced predators and in a handful of small semi-wild populations behind conservation fences, including AWC’s Newhaven Wildlife Sanctuary.

 The Bilby is an iconic Australian marsupial, instantly recognisable by its long pointed snout, long ears, soft grey fur and...